The Commonwealth is a voluntary association of 54 independent and equal countries.

 The Chair-in-Office represents the Commonwealth at high-level international meetings and reinforces the Good Offices role of the Commonwealth Secretary-General.
 The term ‘Good Offices’ refers to the Commonwealth's conflict prevention and resolution work.

 The Chair-in-Office is the leader of the Commonwealth country that hosts a Commonwealth Heads of Government Meeting (CHOGM).
 The two-year role comes into effect at the start of the CHOGM.
-The next CHOGM is in 2022 in Rwanda, when the Rwandan President Paul Kagame will become Chair-in-Office.
+The next CHOGM will be hosted by Antigua and Barbuda in 2026.

 Staff